 II.
 Revenue Engine

 You’ve got a course catalog.
 Now you have to sell it.
 With an efficient billing solution, make your catalog a ‘complete package’ for the user (from course selection to checkout), hence, delivering and enhancing functionality to your course catalog.
 Additionally, add the wow factor to your brand by making the course selection, pricing plans, and payment easy and interactive for your users with:

 4. Seamless Payment Processes

-All things payment-related, flexibility is key, be it the way you price your courses to your offer’s payment options.
+For all things payment-related, flexibility is key, be it the way you price your courses to the payment options you offer.